csae-coders-corner/How-to-digitise-a-dataset-using-your-phone/README.md

 Oops

 SAVE

 Click “Save” in the upper right corner of the screen.
 This will bring up a screen called Document Properties where you can enter a title for the document and optional tags.
 Once you click “Done” (again in the upper right corner), the document will show up on the main app screen under My Documents.
 From here, you can click on it to add more images if you need to, or to edit again the document’s properties.

 REPEAT HUNDREDS OF TIMES

-*[Make sure to move onto the next steps with a small test case of your data to make sure this method works before spending hours scanning hundreds more pages!]*
+*(Make sure to move onto the next steps with a small test case of your data to make sure this method works before spending hours scanning hundreds more pages!)*
 Listen to a podcast or some local indie music.
 This is the most time consuming part.
 Remind yourself that it could be worse!

 **STEP 2: RECOGNIZE/OCR THE SCANS**
 Now for the easy part, where ABBYY does all the work.

-“RECOGNIZE” THE DOCUMENT
+“RECOGNISE” THE DOCUMENT

 Simply press the purple “Recognize” button on a document from the My Documents screen.
 This will prompt you to pick the language of the document and the file type you want the text put into.
 ABBYY supports OCR for over 100 languages which gives you a lot of flexibility!

 I OCR’d all of my PDFs into DOCX (Word) format because they had a mix of words and numbers, with tables that did not have many row lines.
 If you have a very clean or straightforward table you’re scanning, feel free to experiment with scanning straight into XLSX (Excel) format.